Call Us: 240-452-4602

 Here are some tips on buying area rugs to help you get the best value for your money.

 Searching for that ideal rug is a daunting task.
 Even rug collectors take months before they can find the rug that’s most suitable for them.
 In essence, a great amount of patience is required.

 Check multiple stores in your area or visit antique shops for some great finds.
-You can also go to rug centres of the nearest town or comb through every place you’ve been.
-If you’re going abroad especially in South Asia, check their rug stores for their authentic and hand-knotted area rugs.
+You can also go to rug centers of the nearest town or comb through every place you’ve been.
+If you’re going abroad especially in South Asia, check their rug stores for their authentic and hand-knotted area rugs

 Monitoring online stores and sellers from eBay and Amazon for some good discoveries is also recommendable.
 However, it is vital to conduct background checks on these merchants to avoid getting scammed.